RossTarrant/Landing-Page/README.md

 # Landing-Page

-I've been learning flexbox over the last week.

-This project where I will be creating a template landing page will be a culmination of all I have learned about flexbox.
+**PROJECT SUMMARY:**

+I've been learning flexbox over the last couple of days and have been understanding how it can be used to style and structure web pages.
+I will admit, it was very challenging at first.
+However, with some determination and some resources (Flexbox Froggy was GREAT!)
+I believe I believe I have developed a good understanding of it.

+In this project, I created a landing page for a website which uses flexbox as the main method of styling and structuring the contents of the page.
+The aim was to have some degree of responsive design on the page (which can be seen in the four images when the page is collapsed) but I did not aim to have the page completely responsive for other devices, just the primary device I was using to create the page.

 I have chosen to theme the template with the theme of a new up and coming coffee shop.

-**SUMMARY OF THE PROJECT:**

 _**Some of the things I have learned from completing this project:**_